jsiegenthaler/homebridge-eosstb/README.md

   </a>
 </p>

-# WORK IN PROGRESS
+# WORK IN PROGRESS - HELP WANTED - ESPECIALLY FROM BELGIUM AND GREAT BRITAIN
 This is very much a work in progres..
 Why?
 Because I'm not finished.
-If you can, give me a hand...
+If you can, give me a hand... especially if you have some javascript experience and use Telenet in Belgium or Virgin in Great Britain...

-At the moment, installation must be done using:
+Installation must be done using:
 ```sh
 sudo npm install -g https://github.com/jsiegenthaler/eosstb/
 ```